 Gomkora Tshechu Festival Tour in Eastern Bhutan takes you to the heart of Trashigang in the Gomphu Kora for a ceremonial annual event observed by the ethnic tribes of Bhutan.
-The 13 days tour is not just limited to eastern Bhutan but crosses to the central and western region, while visiting the cultural and architectural marvels of the country.
+The 13 days tour is not just limited to eastern Bhutan but crosses the central and western region while visiting the cultural and architectural marvels of the country.

 |Day 1||Drive from Guwahati to Samdrup Jongkhar (104 km, 2 to 3 hours) and sightseeing|

 |Day 2||Drive from Samdrup Jongkhar to Trashigang (180km, 5 to 6 hours)|

 |Day 3||Enjoy the Gomkora festival|